-- a. to arrange accreditation for the participants, - b. to manage the facilities of the negotiation, - c. to ensure the security of, and control access to, the facilities and meetings, - d. to employ and manage interpretation staff, - e. to make available appropriate technical equipment, - f. to ensure the availability of translation services in all official languages; the practical arrangements for their use being agreed at the negotiation, - g. to deal with financial matters, - h. to make available to participants as necessary facilities for press briefings and to arrange appropriate media accreditation.
+a. to arrange accreditation for the participants,

+b. to manage the facilities of the negotiation,

+c. to ensure the security of, and control access to, the facilities and meetings, d. to employ and manage interpretation staff, g. to deal with financial matters, h. to make available to participants as necessary facilities for press briefings and to arrange appropriate media accreditation.